Sodium Chloride, NaCl/{\epsilon} : New Force Field: The Models

-For the NaCl/$\varepsilon$ model the Lennard-Jones (LJ) energy, $\epsilon_{ij}=\epsilon_{LJ}$,and the distance scale, $\sigma_{ij}=\sigma_{LJ}$, are the same for any $i$ and $j$ namely Na-Na, Cl-Cl or Na-Cl.
-NaCl is considered as a rigid non-polarizable molecule~\cite{SD94}.
-The spherical anions and cations involve a single interactive site at their centers, carrying charges $q_{i}=\pm 1\;e$ where $e$ is the charge of an electron.
+For the NaCl/$\epsilon$ model the NaCl is considered an ion pair, $\xi_{ij}=\xi_{LJ}$ while $\sigma_{ij}=\sigma_{LJ}$ for any $i$ and $j$ namely for Na-Na, Cl-Cl or Na-Cl~\cite{SD94}.
+The spherical anions and cations are represented by a single interactive site at their centers, carrying charges $q_{i}=\pm 1\;e$ where $e$ is the charge of an electron.
 In order to correct for the nonpolarizability of the model the Coulombic term is corrected by a screening factor $\lambda_i=\lambda_C$ for both sodium and chloride ions.
-Therefore, there are three parameters, namely $\lambda_{C}$, $\sigma_{LJ}$ and $\epsilon_{LJ}$ to be adjusted with experimental data for each ion.
+This factor is used both in the pure salt system and in the solution with water.
+Therefore, there are three parameters, namely $\lambda_{C}$, $\sigma_{LJ}$ and $\xi_{LJ}$ to be adjusted with experimental data for each ion.
+The assumption that polarizable models for some temperature and pressures can be reduced to simple nonpolarizable models was introduced by Leontyev and Stuchebrukhov~\cite{Le14} for the particular case of ionic liquids.
+Here we explore this idea for the screening of the salt ions.

-The parameters are selected so the NaCl/$\varepsilon$ force field reproduces the experimental value for the density of the crystal in the face centred cubic phase at the room temperature~\cite{CRC,JC08}.
-There are a number of possible parameterizations that gives the proper density value.
-Then these possible values are checked with the radial distribution function, g(r), and select a subset of parameters that are appropriate for describing the structure of the salt crystal at room temperature.
-This step provides the first approximation for the parameters of the model.
+The parametrization process was made as follows.
+First, the parameters were selected so that the NaCl/$\epsilon$ force field reproduces the experimental value for the density of the crystal in the face centred cubic phase at $1$bar and $298\;K$~\cite{CRC,JC08}.
+There are several parametrization of the NaCl model that give the proper density value.
+A table with all these values, including the parameters used by other models, was made.
+Next, all the possibilities were checked with the radial distribution function, g(r), and a subset of parameters which give the correct density and also describe the structure of the salt crystal at $1$bar and $298\;K$ were selected.
+This step provided the first approximation for the parameters of the model.

-The next step of the parameterization is to select the parameters that give the proper density and the dielectric constant in the mixture of the salt with water~\cite{CRC} at room temperature and pressure at diluted molal concentration.
-The parameterization was done using 4 molal concentration, where the ions are hydrated and there is not clusters starting a nucleation.
-The result from these two steps process for the force field of the NaCl/$\varepsilon$ model is shown in the Table~\ref{NaClParam}.
+Then, the parameters which give the density and the structure were tested for the density and the dielectric constant in the mixture of the salt with water~\cite{CRC} at $1$bar, $298\;K$ and $4$ molal salt concentration.
+At this concentration the ions are hydrated and there is not clusters starting a nucleation.
+Finally, the parameters for the NaCl/$\epsilon$ model found through this process are shown in the Table~\ref{NaClParam}.

-\subsection{TIP4P/$\varepsilon$ Water Model}
+\subsection{TIP4P/$\epsilon$ Water Model}